tidyverse/tidyverse.org/content/articles/2018-11-parsnip-internals.markdown

 #> stats::glm(formula = ~(mpg ~ .), data = ~mtcars, x = ~FALSE)
 ```

-The [`eval_tidy`](https://www.rdocumentation.org/packages/rlang/versions/0.2.2/topics/eval_tidy_) function can evaluate the arguments is the quosures when the call itself is evaluated.
+[`eval_tidy()`](https://www.rdocumentation.org/packages/rlang/versions/0.2.2/topics/eval_tidy_) can evaluate the quosure arguments when the call itself is evaluated.
 We get our model object as expected:

 ```r